Michael Govan

 MG

 It’s beautiful.
-Lynne Cooke and I said, “well, if we’re going to do this to make it truly Dia, because it has to be an anti-museum museum, we should have an artist work on it.”
-We had commissioned Robert Irwin to do the project at Dia Chelsea, and suggested to him that he would be the architect thinker.
-Much is written about that.
+Lynne and I said, “Well, if we’re going to do this—if it’s truly going to be Dia, because it has to be an anti-museum museum—we should have an artist work on it.”
+We had commissioned Robert Irwin to do the project at Dia Chelsea and suggested he be the architectural thinker.
+Much has been written about that.
 That was the way to make it an anti-museum museum, in the spirit of Dia.
-More people went to Dia Beacon than went to Dia Chelsea.
-When we said we were closing Dia Chelsea, the entire staff understood.
-We were still operating on a TCO and more people were going to Beacon than Chelsea.

 EO

-What does that mean?
-TCO.
+What does that mean—TCO?

 MG